lausser/noteventificationforhandlerwarder/notificationforwarder/README.md

         event.payload = json_payload
         event.summary = "this is a one-line summary which will be used to write a log"
 ```
-The class name has to be the argument of the *\-\-receiver* parameter with the first letter in upper case plus "Formatter".
-It must have a method *format_event*.
-This method is called with an event object, which has an attribute event.eventopts.
+The class name is by default the argument of the *\-\-forwarder* parameter with the first letter in upper case plus "Formatter".
+An alternative is to use the parameter *\-\-formatter*.
+The formatter class must have a method *format_event*.
+This method is called with an event object, which has an attribute *event.eventopts*.
 This is a dictionary where keys and values are taken from the *\-\-eventopt* parameters of the **$USER1$/notificationforwarder** command.
-The method shall shall set the attributes *payload* and *summary* of the event object.
+The method shall set the attributes *payload* and *summary* of the event object.

 A skeleton for the *forwarder.py* looks like this: